 If you’re also in a position of being a woman selling products and services to other women, you’re in a particularly uncomfortable double bind because;

-I’m not saying all of these beliefs are conscious beliefs.
+Of course, I’m not saying all of these beliefs are conscious beliefs.
 They’re not.
 Many of them are deeply unconscious.
 And that’s the problem.
 Until you’re aware they’re there, you can’t change them.